Elliot Bevan: Characterisation

 Elliot is introduced into the series as a new student studying at the Hollyoaks Community College.
 Davies praised the casting choices for the students.
 He described them as "five really different characters" with "some great storylines".
 Elliot is portrayed as a "loner", "geeky" and an "odd" character.
 Elliot was often portrayed in episodes wearing "geeky glasses" and a woolly hat.
 Davies had to spend time each morning getting into "geek mode" to play Elliot.
 A writer from the official Hollyoaks website described Elliot as a "science geek" who struggles to charm potential love interests.
 They often view Elliot as the "sweet friend" because of "his sweet, caring nature".
 They added that Elliot "usually sensible" but in some stories struggles to do what is considered "the right thing".
 Davies told a Josie Ensor (Western Mail) that he realised he was like Elliot.
 He explained "we are both terrible worriers and I realised we both like our own company, I love having lots of time to myself and Elliot is obviously a bit of a loner."

 Davies believed that his fellow Welsh nationals have a "very strange stereotype" portrayed on television.
 Davies revealed that Hollyoaks writers played on this in Elliot's stories.
 He noted that when Steph pretended to be Elliot's girlfriend to fool his parents contained such stereotypes.
 Davies added that Steph was "making Welshcakes and wearing a garland of leeks and singing old Welsh songs."

 Elliot's "odd" characteristics made him popular with viewers who empathised with him.
 Davies revealed that viewers "seem to really connect with Elliot."
 Davies revealed that he often received fan-mail praising Elliot.
 Davies began receiving gifts from a female viewer who was unable to separate the actor from his character.
 Davies revealed he had to report her to producers because she was convinced she was in a relationship with Elliot and they told her to cease further contact.

 Hollyoaks often portray issue based storylines.
 Writers have used Elliot's persona to highlight the issues of bullying.
-Elliot is often seen being passively bullied by other characters and Elliot usually choses not to confront the issue.
+Elliot is often seen being passively bullied by other characters and Elliot usually chooses not to confront the issue.
 In 2008, Hollyoaks producers chose Davies to join a campaign held by the Anti-Bullying Alliance, which was held during Anti-Bullying Week.
-A Hollyoaks publicist told an What's on TV reporter that "His character is a little bit different and he's always finding himself having to bite his tongue or get back at people.
+A Hollyoaks publicist told a What's on TV reporter that "His character is a little bit different and he's always finding himself having to bite his tongue or get back at people.
 Rather than being bullied by a big group of people, it happens to him continuously.
 He represents one type of bullying, that's why he was chosen."